Anton Tinnerholm: Malmö FF

 Tinnerholm signed for reigning Swedish champions Malmö FF on 11 July 2014.
 The transfer was completed on 15 July 2014 when the Swedish transfer window opened.
 Tinnerholm wore the number 3 jersey, previously worn by Miiko Albornoz who left the club after playing at the 2014 FIFA World Cup.
 In the 2014 season Tinnerholm played regularly for the club, becoming league champions and qualifying for the group stage of the 2014–15 UEFA Champions League.
 He scored his first league goal for Malmö FF against his former club Åtvidaberg on 1 November 2014 in a 2–1 loss.

 New York City

 On 13 December 2017, Tinnerholm signed with MLS side New York City FC on a free transfer.
 He scored his first goal for the club on 11 March 2018 against LA Galaxy and his second goal on 31 March 2018 against the San Jose Earthquakes.
 He left New York at the end of the 2022 season.

-Return to Malmö
+Return to Malmö and retirement

 On 14 November 2022, it was officially announced that Tinnerholm would return to Malmö FF on a free transfer, signing a four-year contract with the club in the process and being registered since January 2023.
+He announced his immediate retire from professional football on 2 May 2025 after having suffered from a persistent groin injury throughout his second spell at Malmö FF, limiting his total Allsvenskan appearances to only seven games between 2023 and 2025.

-Personal
+Personal life

 In February 2019, Tinnerholm earned a U.S. green card which qualifies him as a domestic player for MLS roster purposes.